 As part of the National Challenge for Higher Education, the American Council on Education is hosting, along with the Alfred P. Sloan Foundation, a conference for presidents and their senior staff, on workplace flexibility for academic staff and faculty.
-Building on the work of the Alfred P. Sloan Foundation projects at ACE, this conference will open with remarks from Molly Corbett Broad, president of ACE, and Paul Joskow, president of the Sloan Foundation.
+Building on the work of the Alfred P. Sloan Foundation projects at ACE, this conference will open with remarks from Molly Corbett Broad, president of ACE.

 The opening session will be a dialogue between Kathleen Christensen, program director of the Alfred P. Sloan Foundation, and Joan Ferrini-Mundy, assistant director of Education and Human Resources at the National Science Foundation, and will focus on creating institutional excellence through workplace flexibility.
 A panel of presidents and chancellors, moderated by M. Peter McPherson, president of the Association of Public and Land-grant Universities will follow the keynote speaker.
 The panel will include Linda P.B.
 Katehi, chancellor, University of California, Davis; William "Brit" Kirwan, chancellor, University System of Maryland; and Steven Poskanzer, president, Carleton College.
 Lunch will be provided while conversation on best practices continue during noon roundtables hosted by former Sloan award winners and other National Challenge institutions.